Russian pledge to scale back in Ukraine draws skepticism

 “There is what Russia says and there is what Russia does, and we’re focused on the latter,” Blinken said in Morocco.
 “And what Russia is doing is the continued brutalization of Ukraine.”

-Even as negotiators gathered, Russian President Vladimir Putin’s forces blasted a gaping hole in a nine-story government administration building in a strike on the southern port city of Mykolaiv, killing at least 12 people, emergency authorities said.
+Even as negotiators gathered, Putin’s forces blasted a gaping hole in a nine-story government administration building in a strike on the southern port city of Mykolaiv, killing at least 12 people, emergency authorities said.
 The search for more bodies in the rubble continued.

 “It’s terrible.
 They waited for people to go to work” before striking the building, said regional governor Vitaliy Kim.
 “I overslept.
 I’m lucky.”

-Note: This story has been updated to correct that face-to-face talks are not expected Wednesday. ___